infiniteflight/infiniteflight-docs/developer-reference/opentrack/overview.md

 # Infinite Flight OpenTrack API

+NOT AVAILABLE IN 22.6

+: Due to a bug, this API is not available in Infinite Flight 22.6.
+We'll re-add this in a future app update.
+Apologies for any inconvenience

 The OpenTrack API is an extremely simple UDP API used to control the camera in-game.
 This function was added in Infinite Flight version 20.2.

 ## How to use the API